Listen carefully in Panama Viejo and you can hear barbaric screams

 If the walls of Panama Viejo could talk, they’d have a bloodthirsty tale to tell.

-PANAMA VIEJO: Old Panama.
+Panama Viejo: Old Panama the original Panama city.
 Stand in the graveled, tree-lined road, the convent and public baths to your left, the Jesuit church to your right, and listen carefully.
 Screams of terror.
 Shouts of domination.
 The clash of steel.
 Musket fire.
 The roar of flames consuming the city.
 It is January, 1671.

 Morgan had thought his men would be able to live off the land on their way across the isthmus from the Caribbean.
 He was wrong.
 Villages were deserted, their crops burned.
 Morgan had thought he could take the city now known as Panama Viejo by surprise.
 He was wrong again.
 The Spanish knew of the impending attack three weeks before it came.